How to Customize a Gekko Strategy (Step-by-Step Guide)

 2019-01-09 14:07:52 (INFO): 2017-10-24 07:29:00: Paper trader simulated a BUY 0.00000000 EUR => 3.39807550 ETH

-1. Introduce a new parameter in the conf, called stoploss
+1. We introduce a stoploss parameter in the configuration.

-Note that there are other ways to do that, we could also add a OR condition to the downtrend section, to check if (MACD diff is below down_threshold OR if candle.price < stoploss_price).
+Note that there are many different or complementary ways to improve the system.
+For example, we could also add an OR condition in the downtrend section, to sell if (the MACD difference is below the down threshold OR if the candle price is below the stoploss price).

 config.MyMACD = {